Pelican-Elegant/elegant/documentation/content/101 Quick Start/getting-new-releases.md

 ## Subscribe to the email Newsletter

 Each of the article pages on this Elegant documentation website contain a section at the bottom of the right sidebar titled `Get New Release Alert`.
-By adding your email address in the box below and pressing the `Notify Me` button, you are signing up for our newsletter.
+By entering your email address in the box below and clicking on the `Notify Me` button, you are signing up for our newsletter.
 This simple newsletter uses Elegant's support for [MailChimp](https://mailchimp.com/), <!-- yaspeller ignore -->
 and is only used to notify people when there are new version of Elegant available.